newrelic/nrjmx/README.md

 "org.apache.cassandra.metrics:type=Table,keyspace=*,scope=*,name=ReadLatency" | java -jar target/nrjmx-0.0.1-SNAPSHOT-jar-with-dependencies.jar -hostname 127.0.0.1 -port 7199 -username user -password pwd
 ```

+## Custom protocols

+JMX allows use of custom protocols to communicate with the application.
+In order to use a custom protocol you have to include the custom connectors in the nrjmx classpath.
+By default nrjmx will include the sub-folder connectors in it's class path.
+If this folder does not exist create it under the fodler where you have nrjmx installed.

+For example, to add support for JBoss, create a folder `connectors` under the default (Linux) library path `/usr/lib/nrjmx/` (`/usr/lib/nrjmx/connectors`) and copy the custom connector `jar` into the folder (`$JBOSS_HOME/bin/client/jboss-cli-client.jar`).
+You can now execute JMX queries against JBoss.

 ### Remote URL connection

 If you want to use a remoting-jmx URL you can use the flag `-remote`.
 In this case it will use the remoting connection URL: `service:jmx:remote://host:port` instead of `service:jmx:rmi:///jndi/rmi://host:port/jmxrmi`

 This sets URI ready for JBoss Domain mode.

+Note: you will need to add support for the custom JBoss protocol.
+See the previous section `Custom protocols`.

 #### JBoss Standalone mode